First ran on May 4, 2014 by Justin King on Digital Journal.

 The only difference is they are in a contained area called a pit.
 While hounds are out in the wolf territory.

 How does the state justify this being legal?
 The US congress delisted wolves in 2011 without any scientific testimony or federal agency testimony.
 This was the beginning of the end for science driven legislation and this opened the door for wolf hunting.
-Then in Wisconsin they already hound bears so for the hounders it was a natural progression for them to hound wolves.
+Then in Wisconsin they already use dogs on bears so for the hounders it was a natural progression for them to hound wolves.

 What happens when a wolf kills a dog?